behu-kea/dat20-classes/week-11/sql-continued.md

 ### Primary key

-The `PRIMARY KEY` constraint uniquely identifies each record in a table
+The `PRIMARY KEY` constraint uniquely identifies each record in a table.
+Hwy do we need that?

 Moreover, this identifier will automatically increment every time data is inserted. `id` is called the primary key of the table `product`.